Azure/azure-sdk-for-js/sdk/openai/openai-assistants/README.md

   : new AssistantsClient(new OpenAIKeyCredential(nonAzureKey));
 ```

-With a client, an assistant can then be created:
+With a client, an assistant can then be created.
+An assistant is a purpose-built interface to OpenAI models that can call Tools while allowing high-level instructions throughout the lifetime of the assistant.

+The code to create an assistant:
 ```javascript Snippet:OverviewCreateAssistant
 const assistant = await assistantsClient.createAssistant({
   model: "gpt-4-1106-preview",